What is a Bauhaus lamp?

 Material

-Honest surfaces such as metal and glass, built for durability.
+Honest materials such as metal and glass, built to last.

 Bauhaus lamp vs. “Bauhaus style” lamp